Offliners/STM32_playground/examples/led_control_by_button_with_interrupt/README.md

 SET_INTERRUPT_ENABLE(NVIC_BUTTON_IRQ);
 ```

-### EXTI Trigger Type
+### EXTI_RTSR and EXTI_FTSR
-After enabling this IRQ, the next step is to select the trigger type.
+After enabling this NVIC IRQ, the next step is to select the trigger type.
 Since the user button is pressed low, the trigger should be set to falling mode.
-To set PIN13 to falling mode, you need to disable EXTI_RTSR and enable EXTI_FTSR.
+To set PIN13 to falling mode, we need to disable EXTI_RTSR and enable EXTI_FTSR.

 ![EXTI Trigger Type](./img/EXTI_RTSR_and_FTSR.png)